rudragoyal07/ResourceX-AI/README.md

 ---

 ## 🏆 Project Recognition
-Built for the **E-Summit Hackathon** as an intelligent logistics coordinator for emergency relief.
+Built for the **E-Cell IIT Roorkee Hackathon** as an intelligent logistics coordinator for emergency relief.